 The Steamers are rock formations found in a rugged remote area of Main Range National Park.
 They are so named due to their magnificent stature that resembles the shape of a steam boat.
-The high protruding peaks are named the Stern, Mast, Funnel and Prow and project above deep valleys on both sides of the amazing vantage point located on the Stern.
+The high protruding peaks are named the Stern, Mast, Funnel and Prow and project above deep valleys on both sides.
+Here’s Dan’s guide to an amazing vantage point located on the Stern.

-I spent most of 2015 absolutely fascinated about The Steamers and to this day I have re-visited the area half a dozen times and still, the terrain, the sound of local bellbird colonies and, of course, the Stern lookout never cease to amaze me.
+I spent most of 2015 absolutely fascinated by The Steamers and to this day I have re-visited the area, part of the Main Range National Park, half a dozen times.
+Still, the terrain, the sound of local bellbird colonies and, of course, the Stern lookout never cease to amaze me.
 I have guided a couple of friends to this lookout and while they admit the terrain is testing and at times unforgiving they gasped in awe when they finally arrived at the lookout.
 I always aim to be in front of them on their final approach to the lookout and watch their eyes beam as the Mast fills their view.

 I have been undecided whether to share this trail on the internet as it was quite an experience finding the lookout from a topographical map.
 I have provided directions that will take you to the base of the Prow but if you wish to be proper tested then finding your own way up is what I recommend.
 Also you’ll be able to enjoy some small caves along the way (perfect for snack and water breaks).

-This area is a perfect spot for hikers with experience and who wish to be tested physically and navigationally.
+The Steamers are a perfect challenge for hikers with experience and who wish to be tested physically and navigationally.
 For your efforts I can guarantee you will be rewarded with what I so often refer to as “the best view in South East Queensland”.

 - Minimum 5L water in Winter and 8L in Summer